 The Americans with Disabilities Act (ADA), enacted on July 26, 1990, is a civil rights law prohibiting discrimination against individuals on the basis of disability.

-As a provider of public transportation services and programs, Anoka County must comply with this Act, and has developed a Transition Plan detailing how the County will ensure that all facilities are accessible to all individuals.
+As a provider of public transportation services and programs, the Anoka County Highway Department must comply with this Act, and has developed a Transition Plan detailing how the County will ensure that all facilities are accessible to all individuals.

 Anoka County must meet these general requirements for individuals with disabilities: